More and more health systems are making the move to Epic, and as the new year begins, we expect this trend to accelerate.

 Our team has extensive experience supporting legacy applications.
 We are highly ranked on KLAS for both Cerner and Epic application support.
 HCTec was also listed in the Top 5 of KLAS’ 2020 Implementation Leadership Report for our Epic Implementations.

-Our team is also well-versed in MEDITECH and AllScripts plus many other EMR solutions.
+Our team is also well-versed in MEDITECH and AllScripts plus many other EHR solutions.

 Want to learn more?

-Learn more about our Legacy EMR Systems Support here or reach out to us today with your specific questions.
+Learn more about our Legacy EHR Systems Support here or fill out the form below with your questions and a representative will reach out to you.